paybotic/synctera_client_library/docs/BaseDisclosure.md

 NewBaseDisclosureWithDefaults instantiates a new BaseDisclosure object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAcknowledgingPersonId

+`func (o *BaseDisclosure) GetAcknowledgingPersonId() string`

+GetAcknowledgingPersonId returns the AcknowledgingPersonId field if non-nil, zero value otherwise.

+### GetAcknowledgingPersonIdOk

+`func (o *BaseDisclosure) GetAcknowledgingPersonIdOk() (*string, bool)`

+GetAcknowledgingPersonIdOk returns a tuple with the AcknowledgingPersonId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAcknowledgingPersonId

+`func (o *BaseDisclosure) SetAcknowledgingPersonId(v string)`

+SetAcknowledgingPersonId sets AcknowledgingPersonId field to given value.

+### HasAcknowledgingPersonId

+`func (o *BaseDisclosure) HasAcknowledgingPersonId() bool`

+HasAcknowledgingPersonId returns a boolean if a field has been set.

 ### GetBusinessId